heroqu/hash-through/README.md

 ```
 // let's choose the specific implementation of createHash
 // that we are going to use:

 const crypto = require('crypto')
 function myCreateHash(){
   return crypto.createHash('sha256')
 }

 // now create a PassThrough stream with that

 const HashThrough = require('hash-through')
-const hashThrough = HashThrough({}, myCreateHash)
+const hashThrough = HashThrough(myCreateHash)

-// now we can pipe though and have the digest
+// now we can pipe through

 const fs = require('fs')
 const src = fs.createReadStream(__filename)

 src.pipe(hashThrough).pipe(process.stdout)

-// get the digest that streaming is over
+// ...and get the digest when the streaming is over

 hashThrough.on('finish', ()=>{
   console.log(hashThrough.digest('hex'))
 })